arhs-dev/docker-101/3-docker-compose/README.md

 In the workshop, we talked about creating a basic multi-service application.
 But, the final compose file wasn't _quite_ ready to run an application.
 The application is a typical spring-boot application that used JPA to access a MY_SQL database.

-1. In the workshop directory, create a new `Dockerfile`.
-In it, place the following (just like in out first excercise):
+1. In the workshop `app` directory, create a new `Dockerfile`.
+In it, place the following (just like in our first excercise) to create a multi-stage docker build:

 ```
 FROM maven:3 AS build